Sexual dysfunction

 Sexual dysfunction is difficulty experienced by an individual or partners during any stage of normal sexual activity, including physical pleasure, desire, preference, arousal, or orgasm.
 The World Health Organization defines sexual dysfunction as a "person's inability to participate in a sexual relationship as they would wish".
 This definition is broad and is subject to many interpretations.
 A diagnosis of sexual dysfunction under the DSM-5 requires a person to feel extreme distress and interpersonal strain for a minimum of six months (except for substance- or medication-induced sexual dysfunction).
 Sexual dysfunction can have a profound impact on an individual's perceived quality of sexual life.
 The term sexual disorder may not only refer to physical sexual dysfunction, but to paraphilias as well; this is sometimes termed disorder of sexual preference.

 A thorough sexual history and assessment of general health and other sexual problems (if any) are important when assessing sexual dysfunction, because it is usually correlated with other psychiatric issues, such as mood disorders, eating and anxiety disorders, and schizophrenia.
 Assessing performance anxiety, guilt, stress, and worry are integral to the optimal management of sexual dysfunction.
 Many of the sexual dysfunctions that are defined are based on the human sexual response cycle proposed by William H. Masters and Virginia E. Johnson, and modified by Helen Singer Kaplan.

 Types

 Sexual dysfunction can be classified into four categories: sexual desire disorders, arousal disorders, orgasm disorders, and pain disorders.
-Dysfunction among men and women are studied in the fields of andrology and gynecology respectively.
+Dysfunction among men and women is studied in the fields of andrology and gynecology respectively.